bioinfoDZ/scDAPP/Documentation/Installation.md

 # Installation

-If you have any issues, please email BOTH alexander.ferrena@einsteinmed.edu and alexanderferrena@gmail.com

-Or open an issue in this github repo.
+If you have any issues, please email alexanderferrena@gmail.com, or open an issue in this github repo.

 <br />